 Trump Reportedly Orders Strike On Iran, Then Calls Off Attack Plan

-Multiple news outlets are reporting that President Trump approved airstrikes on Iran Thursday after Iran shot down a U.S. drone — but that the White House called off the strike operation after it began.
+President Trump approved airstrikes on Iran on Thursday after Iran shot down a U.S. drone but called off the operation after the initial moves were underway, according to multiple news outlets.
 NPR has not been able to independently confirm those reports.

 The White House has not responded to the reports that the U.S. military was in the process of retaliating against Iran when it was ordered to halt the operation.